LLNL/lbann/docs/layers/miscellaneous_layers.rst

 RowwiseWeightsNorms
 ----------------------------------------

-L2 norm of each row of a weights matrix.
+The :python:`RowwiseWeightsNorms` layer is the L2 norm of each row of a weights matrix.

 .. warning::